gregversteeg/corex_topic/README.md

 pip install corextopic
 ```

+### Example Notebook

+Full details on how to retrieve and interpret output from the CorEx topic model are given in the [example notebook](https://github.com/gregversteeg/corex_topic/blob/master/corextopic/example/corex_topic_example.ipynb).
+Below we describe how to get CorEx running as an unsupervised, semi-supervised, or hierarchical topic model.

 ### Running the CorEx Topic Model

-Given a doc-word matrix, the CorEx topic model is easy to train.
+Given a doc-word matrix, the CorEx topic model is easy to run.
 The code follows the scikit-learn fit/transform conventions.

 ```python
 import numpy as np